Murals vs Graffiti - Understanding Two Forms of Wall Art

 Understanding Graffiti Laws and Anti-Vandalism Regulations

 Most jurisdictions classify unauthorized graffiti as vandalism, a misdemeanor, or a felony, depending on the cost of damage.
 Penalties escalate for repeat offenders.
-Some cities ban spray paint sales to minors.
+Some cities ban spray paint art sales to minors.
 Others require retailers to keep aerosol paints locked up.

 Sanctioned Graffiti Zones and Legal Street Art Spaces